steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

       # Verify the version and variant of the installation
       conda run -n ${env_name} python -c "import torch; print(torch.__version__)"

-Perform the pre-build and build
+Perform the prebuild and build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Clone the FBGEMM repository and the relevant submodules.
 Use ``pip`` to install the